 What does the purple poppy represent?

-During the war effort, animals like dogs and pigeons were drafted in to help.
-And of course millions of horses were killed or injured in battle during the First World War.
+A purple poppy is worn in honour to remember all the animals that died as victims of war.
+During the war effort, animals such as dogs and pigeons were drafted in - and of course millions of horses were killed or injured in battle during the First World War.

 In 2018, a War Horse Memorial was unveiled in Ascot near the racecourse.
 The horse statue - aptly named Poppy - is dedicated to the millions of UK, Commonwealth and Allied horses lost during WWI.